Permission Denied!

 pension value protected through full index linking;4) Pension value protected through index linking.

-Yes, this is the whole point of opting out to lock in what have turned out, already, to be HIGHER valued salaries from the past before they get to old to be used.
-Indeed, opting out, for just one month, is protecting the pension’s value – it is staying in without a break that could lead to a loss of value if in doing that your best salaries get too old to be used in the calculation of the pension.
+Yes, this is the whole point of opting out, to lock in what have turned out, already, to be HIGHER valued salaries from the past before they get to old to be used.
+Indeed, opting out, for just one month, is protecting the pension’s value – it is staying in, without a break, that could lead to a loss of value if your best salaries get too old to be used in the calculation of the pension.

 access to ill-health benefits, should I become permanently unable to teach;5) Access to ill-health benefits.